 He married his high school sweetheart in November 2010 and now resides in Oklahoma City where he and his wife are excited to enjoy the comforts of their first home.
 Soon after moving to his new home, he adopted a Golden Retriever who, at times, is a little on the crazy side..but is still the best dog in the world.
 Andrew’s wife, Maria, pursues a rewarding career as a speech-language pathologist.
 When not at work, he loves spending time with his wife, reading for pleasure, traveling, exercising, and snow skiing.
 He loves fitness in general and running outside when Oklahoma weather allows it.
 Andrew also enjoys providing medical and physical therapy services within in the community by volunteering at sporting events such as the Endeavor Games, a nationally recognized competition between athletes with various physical disabilities.

 Lauren is originally from Owasso, Oklahoma and graduated from Owasso High School in 2004 where she played soccer, volleyball, basketball, and track.
-She attended The University of Oklahoma where she earned her Bachelor of Science and Health Sciences degree in 2008, followed by a Doctorate of Physical Therapy in 2011.
+She attended The University of Oklahoma where she earned her Bachelor of Science and Health Sciences degree in 2008, followed by a Doctorate of Physical Therapy (DPT) in 2011.
+She completed a Sports Physical Therapy Residency through Evidence in Motion (EIM) in 2018 and became a Board-Certified Sports Physical Therapist (SCS) by the American Board of Physical Therapy Specialties (ABPTS) in 2019.
+She is also a Certified CrossFit Level 2 Trainer (CF-L2) and has coached CrossFit since 2014.

-While attending physical therapy school, Lauren volunteered at the Buddy Walk for Autism, Susan G. Komen Race for The Cure, The Big Event Cleanup in Norman, and wheelchair basketball tournaments held at The Center for Individuals with Physical Challenges.
-She was also part of the support group personnel for the Tulsa Brain Injury Association of Oklahoma and a medical staff member at the OKC Memorial Marathon and the Endeavor Games for athletes with physical disabilities.
-She also assisted in manual therapy for athletes in the Tulsa Run, Route 66 Run, and for dancers in the OKC and Tulsa Ballet.
-She was awarded the Scott Sabolich Award for Clinical Excellence in 2011 for her performance in her clinical rotations.
+Lauren has been a medical staff member for multiple years at the OKC Memorial Marathon and the Endeavor Games for athletes with physical disabilities.
+She also assisted in manual therapy for athletes in the Tulsa Run, Route 66 Run, CrossFit competitions, and for dancers in the OKC and Tulsa Ballet companies.
+While in PT school she volunteered for many events at The Center for Individuals with Physical Challenges in Tulsa and was a part of the support group personnel for the Tulsa Brain Injury Association of Oklahoma.
+In PT school she was awarded the Scott Sabolich Award for Clinical Excellence in 2011 for her performance in her clinical rotations.

-During her free time, Lauren enjoys spending time with her family and friends, traveling, reading, drawing/painting, playing sports, coaching CrossFit athletes, volunteering for her community, and doing anything outdoors.
+During her free time, Lauren enjoys spending time with her family and friends, traveling, reading and drawing, playing sports, coaching CrossFit athletes, volunteering for her community, and doing anything outdoors.

 Robyn grew up in Mustang, OK with one older brother and fantastic parents.
 She graduated from Mustang and moved to Verden, OK with her family, where she attended the University of Science and Arts of Oklahoma for undergraduate studies in Natural Sciences and Psychology.
 Robyn graduated from the University of Oklahoma Health Sciences Center with a Masters degree in Physical Therapy.
 Robyn initially began her career in the acute care setting, taking special interest in wound care, post surgical orthopedic and neuro patient care.